heather7532/DirectoryService/ServiceRegistry.md

 ## Architecture

-The Data Service Finder is composed of the following components:
+The TBD is composed of the following components:
 ### Service Registry
 + Registry database(s)
 + Service registration Tool and API